Festival and Rave Key Information Page

 • Ginger: Helps with nausea and digestion.

-• Mullein Tea: May help relieve certain respiratory conditions (chronic coughs, colds, asthma (potential side effects include irritation of skin (from directly handling the plant) and irritation of throat (from the plant’s tiny hairs if the tea is not strained thoroughly). [article link]
+• Mullein Tea: May help relieve certain respiratory conditions (chronic coughs, colds, asthma).
+Note: Potential side effects include skin irritation from handling and throat irritation if not strained thoroughly.

 • Lavender Oil: Useful for relaxation and calming anxiety.